cdXiong/MOSS-TTS-Nano-Reader/README.md

 7. Keep `Enable WeTextProcessing` and `Enable normalize_tts_text` enabled unless you explicitly want raw text
 8. Click `Read Page`

-Useful notes:

-- `Now Reading` shows the currently active paragraph and does not replace the `Start from` selector
+## Usage Notes

+- After the server starts, you can check whether it is ready through `/health`, for example `http://localhost:5050/health` by default.
-- `Realtime Streaming Decode` is enabled by default
+- `Realtime Streaming Decode` is enabled by default for low-latency playback.
+If you turn it off, the extension waits until the full audio segment is generated before playback starts.
-- `Playback Speed` is only visible and effective when realtime decode is disabled
-- The popup only shows voices declared in `assets/voice_browser_metadata.json`
+- If playback feels choppy, try increasing `CPU Threads`, or close other CPU-heavy programs.
+- `Initial Playback Delay (s)` controls how long the player waits before starting the first audio frame.
+A slightly larger value lets the model generate more audio before playback begins.
+- `Enable WeTextProcessing` enables WeTextProcessing-based text normalization.
+If some symbols are spoken in an unexpected way, try turning it off.
+- You can use `Add Voice` to add custom voices.
+Added voices remain in the selector until you remove their entries from `assets/voice_browser_metadata.json`.

 ## Acknowledgements